 Imagining what is actually going on based on this simplified ‘cartoon’, it is not nearly as clear that the last point of contact with the bowl is that middle finger.

 But how does this matter?
 Well, when a bowl held as in my picture is released the part of the hand that retains contact with the bowl longest depends upon exactly how your hand lets go of that bowl.
 One way to release the bowl is to draw your fingers away from the bowl while holding your thumb steady.
 Another way is to raise your thumb tip off the bowl leaving your fingers fixed.
 A third way would be to draw both your fingers and thumb away from the bowl at the same time.
 In the first and third ways, because your fingers are moving, what remains in contact longest depends on how your fingers move.
-There is no certainty that your longest finger will linger until last on the bowl’s surface- it all depends on the co-ordination of those fingers.
+There is no certainty that your longest finger will linger until last on the bowl’s surface- it all depends on the coordination of those fingers.
 Consider option two.
 If we just raise the tip of your thumb the claw will release.
 Your fingers don’t need to move at all.
 Your release surely will be more consistently uniform.
-If you grasp the bowl the same way each time chances are better that it will be released the same.
+If you grasp the bowl the same way each time the chance is excellent that it will be released the same.

 I don’t know if it will make an identifiable difference but I can’t imagine that it can be deleterious so that is what I am going to try to do.